pivotal/blog/content/post/hibernate-to-jdbc.md

 ## Testing Hibernate Database Repository

-I didn't share the GardenDatabaseRepository above because it simply calls through to the CrudRespository, but having the Flower associated on the Garden, we want to make sure that deletion of a Garden cascades to deletion of its flowers.
+I didn't share the GardenDatabaseRepository above because it simply calls through to the [JpaRepository](https://github.com/spring-projects/spring-data-examples/tree/master/jpa/jpa21), but having the Flower associated on the Garden, we want to make sure that deletion of a Garden cascades to deletion of its flowers.
 This means we need to add tests for the GardenDatabaseRepository.

 ```
 @RunWith(SpringRunner.class)